ANSozontov/arachno_research/README.md

-# faunistica_2.0
+# Spider search engine for DarwinCore tables/databases

-`Faunistica 2.0` software for species occurrences data entry
+in progres...